Return to the Military

 Roger and me promoting the RFCA at an exhibition.

-A regular function would be for us to hold dinners to thank companies for the support that they had given to members of their businesses who were in the Reserves.
-Other events would include inviting people to the International Air Show, which I would host, something that required me to be accompanied.
+A regular function for us was to hold dinners to thank companies for the support that they had given to their employees who were in the Reserves.
+I would also host other events, such as the International Air Show.
+Hosting these events required me to be accompanied.
 I was divorced by this time but was fortunate enough to be able to enlist the help of Anne.

-Being part of the RFCA Committee also meant that I could maintain my links to the Military, particularly my old unit in the RLC, as I was able to join the Officers Mess at Grantham and attend many of their functions, thus being able to don my uniform Mess kit and meet many of my old comrades.
+Being part of the RFCA Committee also meant that I could maintain my links to the military, particularly my old unit in the RLC.
+I was able to join the Officers Mess at Grantham and attend many of their functions, thus being able to don my uniform Mess Kit and meet many of my old comrades.

-I am a great advocate of joining the military as that broadens your outlook, teaches you to get on with people from all backgrounds, and sets you up for life, whatever that may bring.
-I am also a great believer in the benefit of the cadets and sponsor the award of the Marine Endeavor Trophy at the Lincoln Sea Cadets, something that I do on a personal basis.
+I am a great advocate of joining the military as it broadens your outlook, teaches you to get on with people from all backgrounds, and sets you up for life, whatever that may bring.
+I am also a great believer in the benefit of the Cadets, and, while I am no longer on the RFCA committee, I personally sponsor the annual Marine Endeavor Trophy at the Lincoln Sea Cadets.